uPortal-Attic/uportal-app-framework/.github/CONTRIBUTING.md

 `npm run lint-all`

+## No package-lock.json

+That's an experiment.
+Maybe we just don't need it.
+The dependency tree becomes concrete in specific named versioned builds (and even snapshots) published to the artifact repository.
+Overlaying upon those published artifacts is how the framework is adopted in practice (and not by building it from source).

+So trying not keeping a package-lock.json.

 [uportal-home website on incubating]: http://uportal-project.github.io/uportal-home/apereo-incubation.html
 [Apereo inbound intellectual property licensing practices]: https://www.apereo.org/licensing/practices
 [Apereo Individual Contributor License Agreement]: https://www.apereo.org/sites/default/files/Licensing%20Agreements/apereo-icla.pdf